 The Government through its Locality programme are encouraging Community groups to come forward to take over and manage community buildings for the benefit of residents.
 A number of funds have been established to enable this to happen.
 These government funds are available to local groups such as ourselves to carry out feasibility studies and then acquire community assets.
 In July 2015 we applied to SIB (Social Investment Business) for a pre-feasibility grant so that we could convert the Association to a Charitable Incorporated Organisation, carry out a survey of the building to establish what repairs needed to be carried out, prepare some outline drawings of the building together with first ideas on potential improvements to suit community needs.
 We would also put in place all the necessary policies and procedures for good governance of the organisation, establish a website, survey public needs, contact local groups and draw up an outline business plan.

 Our application was successful and we have been awarded a grant to cover these activities.
-NHDC has refused to give us access to the building, although we have seen sufficient plans to draw up our own, and do some initial thinking on how we could make the building a useful Community asset.
+We have now had access to the building, have initial plans on how we could develop the building, and done some initial thinking on how we could make the building a useful Community asset.
+We also have some idea of what it will cost to put the building into a fit state of repair, and to then fit it out for its new life as a community asset.

-We have registered the building as of community interest (for a second time).
+We have renewed the registration of the building as of community interest.

 This website is hosted free of charge by daily.co.uk.